-If you’ve been on well water for long, or have been reading this blog frequently, you already know that chlorine is one of the most effective disinfection methods out there.
 It's low-cost, safe, and fairly easy to manage in water systems, making it the go-to for homeowners and municipal water districts alike.
-And it’s not just effective in water: chlorine can also be used to disinfect surfaces, pipes, and storage tanks in your home treatment system.
+It's not just effective in water: chlorine can also be used to disinfect surfaces, pipes, and storage tanks in your home treatment system.
 But how much chlorine is enough?
 More importantly, how much is too much?

-Today we'll run through the steps of sanitizing and disinfecting storage tanks, and show you how to determine the amount of chlorine necessary for your application.
+Today we'll run through the steps of sanitizing and disinfecting storage tanks, and how to determine the amount of chlorine necessary for your application.

-- Clean the storage tank or reservoir.
-Remove debris and scrub or hose off any dirt or other deposits on interior surfaces.
+1. Clean the storage tank or reservoir.
+Remove debris and scrub hose off any dirt or other deposits on interior surfaces.
 If possible, pump to remove any suspended solids or foreign matter in the water.

-- Scrub interior surfaces of storage tank or reservoir with a strong chlorine solution containing 1/2 gallon household bleach, or 1/4 gallon of pool chlorine, to each 5 gallons of water.
+2. Scrub interior surfaces of storage tank/reservoir with a strong chlorine solution containing 1/2 gallon household bleach, or 1/4 gallon of pool chlorine, to every 5 gallons of water.

-- Inspect the storage tank for cracks or leaks around the lid, vents, or man-way.
+3. Inspect the storage tank for cracks/leaks around the lid, vents, or man-way.
 Make sure no insects, rodents, or debris can enter the tank during its normal operation by properly screening any vents and tightly sealing the lid.